AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 State Registration Information

 First of all, you’ll need insurance for car registration in New York.
-Once that’s sorted out, you can register with your county’s DMV, whose address you can find at https://dmv.ny.gov/registration/how-register-vehicle.
+You can then register with your county’s DMV, whose address you can find at https://dmv.ny.gov/registration/how-register-vehicle.
 The documents you’ll need depend on how you bought the car — from a dealership, a private sale, or elsewhere.
 Figure out what you need to bring before you make the trip by reviewing the information at https://on.ny.gov/35Eg2ve.
 See how much you’ll pay for the registration below.

 Vehicle weight range (in pounds) Fee